 Imagine these scenarios a moment: do you feel more likely to win a contest for ‘1 free logo redesign,’ or ‘1 logo design winner will be chosen EVERY week this Spring?’

 Consider finding ways like this to both make sure your team is not over-assigned giving away freebies, but the average person who comes across your contest truly feels like they’re capable of winning.
+This is a big part of how to make a contest that achieves your marketing goals.

 These days, comment density can go far on social media.
 Algorithms such as Facebook are not just tracking how many likes, shares, and comments on your post.
 They are sophisticated enough to determine how engaged the commenters are.
 Encouraging users to tell a story, and selecting the most memorable tales can accomplish quite a few goals on this front.